Educational Videos for

 the top right of this video to share this with your friends on

 Facebook.
-Many women are suffering from this disease while their
+Many people (75% are women) are suffering from

 doctor ignores their high blood calcium.
 Time: 5:29